-Disclaimer : I don't own Harry Potter and I don't earn anything through this story.
+Disclaimer : I don't own the Harry Potter world or its characters and I don't make profit out of this fan made story.

 'I know you will become bitter.
 I know you will suffer because of him...but I swear, I won't let you die.'
-She looked into Severus eyes and a small smile appeared on her lips.
+She looked into Severus' eyes as he was observing her and a small smile appeared on her lips.
 Severus only raised an eyebrow.
 'Because I have always admired you.'

 The day before, after meeting Severus, she had gone to the Great Hall with him and they had parted ways to go to their respective tables.
 She had shortly seen Lily and the Marauders.
-While James and Sirius had glared at her, probably because she had come with Severus, Lily and Remus didn't seem to care and had waved at her.
-Hilary had waved back with a smile but her smile turned sour when she noticed the earlier missing member of the Marauders, Peter Pettigrew, the cowardly little rat.
-He was the one who actually betrayed her parents.
-That simply made her blood boil but she couldn't simply accuse him of something he still hadn't done.
-She wanted to jump on him and send him to Azkaban right there and then but she had to endure it.
+While James and Sirius had glared at her, probably because she had been with Severus, Lily and Remus had seemed surprised but had still waved at her.
+Hilary had waved back with a smile but her smile had turned sour when she had noticed the earlier missing member of the Marauders, Peter Pettigrew, the cowardly little rat.
+He was the one who actually betrayed her parents and caused their deaths.
+The simple thought of it made her blood boil but she couldn't simply accuse him of something he still hadn't done.
+She wanted to hit him and send him to Azkaban right there and then but she had to endure it.

 She didn't even want to go out of her bed.
 She didn't want to meet him.
 She knew she wouldn't be able to stay calm next to him and even less if she had to talk to him.

 "Is something wrong, Hilary?"
 A tall girl who had emerged from the bathroom asked her.
 "You are frowning."

 "It's nothing, Amelia.
 I only didn't have enough sleep."
 Hilary dismissed her question.

 The tall girl's name was Amelia Susan Bones.
 She was one of Hilary's roommates.
 Hilary had met them yesterday during dinner and had had a wonderful time.
 She had nearly forgotten about Pettigrew.